elastic-interval/pretenst-com/_drafts/2020-10-19-brass-and-tulips.md

 ![brass][brass-g0]

-First clamping three bars into the twist orientation, I was able to connect the top and the bottom faces with radial tension, gathered at the middle with an aluminum fitting like [last time](/construction/2020/08/10/prefab-tension-tower).
+First clamping three bars into the twist orientation, I was able to connect the top and the bottom *unfinished* faces with radial tension, gathered at the middle with an aluminum fitting like [last time](/construction/2020/08/10/prefab-tension-tower).
 For this I made a loop of tension, which was easy to connect to the tulips.

 ![brass][brass-g1]

-Then with tension cords between one top and the next bottom, the twist can finally stand on its own.
+Then with tension cords between one top tulip and the next bottom tulip, the twist can finally stand on its own.
 The little white segments on the aluminum triangles are pieces of nylon threaded rod, which was convenient because I could easily twist them to remove them.

 This is the first experience of **tightening** the twist using the screws of the tulips, which was very nice.
 I could make the twist remarkably tight!

 ![brass][brass-g2]

 Creating a twist is one thing, but connecting it to the next twist is a whole different challenge.
 First a hexagon **ring** of cord segments is made between the top tulips of the original twist and the bottom tulips of the new (currently still scaffolded) twist.

-This one can also be tightened up nicely such that the hexagon is really tight.
+This one can also be tightened up nicely such that the hexagon is really tight - and actually quite flat.
+That will change as we proceed.

 ![brass][brass-g3]

-The same moves repeated resulted in three twists connected, but these are still just holding together by the tight and rather flat hexagons of tension.
+The same steps repeated again resulted in three twists connected, but these are still just holding together by the tight flat hexagons of tension.
 The tower is not yet very resistant to bending, because the hexagons can easily bend.
 What is still needed is cords which extend from the hexagons to the opposite ends of the twist bars.

 ![brass][brass-g4]